 If you know even a little bit about history, you may recall that Thomas Jefferson passed away on July 4, 1826 -- the 50th anniversary of the signing of the Declaration of Independence.
 So several months later when Floridians sat down to form a new county, it must have been easy to name it in honor of our third president.
 That done, there was only one possible name for the county seat.

 You’ll find it on Highway 90, 25 miles east of Tallahassee where, in the center of a roundabout (no stoplights here) the county courthouse features a Latin motto “Suum Cuique” (‘To Each His Own’) above its door.
 Here, as in many of north Florida’s rural counties, there’s a distinct Southern feeling that colors the heart of town.
-On the south side of the courthouse “The Meeting Oak” is where Confederate troops mustered before being sent to their brigades; on the north you’ll see a monument erected as a tribute to rebel soldiers.

 West of the courthouse on U.S. 90, a smart first stop is the Monticello-Jefferson County Chamber of Commerce where you can find the aforementioned driving maps along with brochures and informative pamphlets for local sights and attractions.
 If the Chamber, which is inside a converted church, is closed, just pick up materials from a rack of brochures outside.